Jesús Cacho: Bohemian Sporting Club

 Jesús Cacho was one of the early players of Bohemian Sporting Club.
 He joined shortly after the club was founded and at the beginning of the first National Football Championship in 1911.
-He achieved recognition as a Filipino Champion in 1912 and also earned a call up to participate in the Far Eastern Games held in Manila, the year after, in 1913.
-After winning the tournament, he, alongside his Bohemian teammates, faced South China AA for the "Campeonato del Carnaval" and added another continental success under their tally.
+He achieved recognition as a Philippine champion in 1912 and earned a call-up to participate in the Far Eastern Games, held in Manila the following year.
+After winning the tournament, he, alongside his Bohemian teammates, faced South China AA for the "Campeonato del Carnaval" and added another continental success to their tally.
 Cacho also won his second National Title that year, winning a total of three trophies.
 In 1914, the team was unable to achieve another gold, with the Manila Nomads stripping Bohemian of their title.
-The following years he took part in the run of that Bohemian team that won four straight Philippine Championships in 1915, 1916, 1917 and 1918.
+In the following years, he contributed to the Bohemian team's run of four consecutive Philippine Championships from 1915 to 1918.

 International career

 1913 Far Eastern Championship Games

 Cacho, along with many of his Bohemian teammates, was called up to represent the Philippine Islands football team in the first edition of the Far Eastern Games in 1913 held in Manila.
-The match was against China and ended in favor of the home side with a 2–1 score, resulting in a gold medal, the first and only, for Cacho.
-During the half-time of the game, him, along with the other members of the team were accused by the Chinese of not being "natives" of the Philippines and caused the birth of a rivalry between the two teams.
+The match was against China and ended in favor of the home side with a 2–1 score, securing Cacho's first and only gold medal.
+During half-time, he and his teammates were accused by the Chinese of not being "natives" of the Philippines and caused the birth of a rivalry between the two teams.

 1915 and 1919 Far Eastern Championship Games

 He represented the country for two more tournaments in the 1915 Shanghai edition and in the 1919 Manila edition, while he did not make it to the 1917 edition.
-In Shanghai the Filipinos faced the host team three times, in the first the islanders were defeated by one goal and the game proved to be the decisive one as the other two games ended even with a 0-0 and a 1–1 score, thus, resulting in a silver medal for Cacho and his team.
+In Shanghai, the Filipinos faced the host team three times.
+The Islanders were defeated by one goal in the first match, which proved decisive, as the other two games ended in 0–0 and 1–1 draws.
+This resulted in a silver medal for Cacho and his team.

-Cacho gave his last appearances for the National team in the tough three games, again, against China held in Manila.
+Cacho made his final appearances for the national team in three tough matches against China, again held in Manila.
 The first game saw the Filipinos dominate the first half but in the second the game took another turn.
-China were able to score 2 goals and win the game, due to the mistakes of the very own Cacho for the first goal, when he missed the ball when attempting to clear it, and the second, due to an error of his goalkeeper teammate, also at Bohemian, German Montserrat.
-The game after was won by the Filipinos by 2-1, for that reason, a third game to decide the gold medalist side was necessary, however, after a bright start from Cacho and company who were leading the match in half time, saw the score turned around in favor of the Chinese meaning that the Philippines would end up with a silver medal.
+China scored two goals to win the game, capitalizing on a mistake by Cacho, who missed the ball while attempting a clearance, and a subsequent error by his Bohemian teammate, goalkeeper German Montserrat.
+The Filipinos won the second game 2–1, forcing a third match to decide the gold medal.
+Despite a bright start by Cacho and his teammates, who led at half-time, the Chinese turned the score around, leaving the Philippines with a silver medal.